quantnetwork/DEPRECATED-overledger-tutorial/README.md

 const bpiKey = '<ENTER YOUR BPIKEY>';

 // Paste in your ethereum and ripple private keys.
-// For Ethereum you can generate an account using `OverledgerSDK.dlts.ethereum.createAccount`, then fund the address at the Ropsten Testnet Faucet. const partyAEthereumPrivateKey = '';
+// For Ethereum you can generate an account using `OverledgerSDK.dlts.ethereum.createAccount()`, then fund the address at the Ropsten Testnet Faucet.
+An example can be found in src/create-ethereum-account.js const partyAEthereumPrivateKey = '';
 const partyAEthereumAddress = ''
 // For Ripple, you can go to the official Ripple Testnet Faucet to get an account already funded.